woocommerce/woocommerce-colors/readme.txt

 == Changelog ==

+= 1.0.5 - 2015/02/19 =

+* Removed `!important`, somethings need to be overwrite by themes.
+* Fixed the product tabs.

 = 1.0.4 - 2015/02/19 =

-* Added `!important` to ensure that always the styles will overwrite the css in any subject.
+* Added `!important` to ensure that always the styles will overwrite the css in any theme.

 = 1.0.3 - 2015/02/13 =